three people in white lab coats looking into microscopes

 We would like to thank our sponsors, supporters and partners, who are vital in making Bioscience Careers Day happen every year.

-This event was coordinated by the Royal Society of Biology's Careers Committee.
+This event is coordinated by the Royal Society of Biology's Careers Committee.

 • RSB members — £5